paulmelis/dutch-skies/README.md

 Whenever landmarks are loaded the button `Landmarks` in the UI will list the number of landmarks.
 When the button is enabled each landmark will be drawn as a vertical line with the ID of the landmark.
 In general, the alignment, especially with respect to North, will be off substantially.
-The UI provides button for trimming both horizontal rotation and vertical translation.
+On the main UI window there's a button `Trim observer`, which opens a window for trimming both horizontal rotation and vertical translation.
 Use these trimming buttons to get the overlay of the landmark lines in the right place.

+Note that the Trim window will stay close to the observer position currently set (the wind rose on the floor), and will relocate in discrete steps based on head position.
+The reason for this is to not have to manually drag the window around while aligning landmarks that surround you, but also not to tie it directly to the head position and orientation (as the latter makes it harder to use).
+The current UX choice isn't perfect, so might get revisited at some point.

 ## Known issues and bugs

-* The device position and orientation at startup is taken as the mixed reality world origin and axis.
+* The device position and orientation at application startup is taken as the mixed reality world origin and axis, with the view direction assumed to be North.
 The map is placed slightly in front and below of this origin.
-There currently is no functionality to move the map location, other than restarting (this only applies to the map, the sky view can, and usually needs to, be trimmed, as described below).
+There currently is no functionality to move the map, other than restarting (this only applies to the map, the sky view can, and usually needs to, be trimmed, as described above).

 * The JSON parsing isn't very robust currently, either to syntax errors in the JSON data itself, nor to fields/values that are expected, but missing.